git-bee/janSQL/doc/sql_syntax.md

 ### 5.6 INSERT INTO

-Allows you to insert data in a table, either row by row or from a recordset resulting from a SELECT.
+Allows you to insert data in a table, either row by row or from a recordset resulting from a `SELECT`.

 Syntax:
 ```sql